Özel Çağ High School: History

 A.Yaşar Bayboğan founded Çağ College in 1986.
 Its campus covers a 125 acre site.
 It is located on a main road between the cities of Adana and Mersin near Tarsus.

 Programs at Özel Çağ High School

 The schools are private co-educational day schools.
 They accept students aged 6 to 17 years old.
 The educational programs at the schools are based on the national educational curriculum of Turkey.
 Math and science are taught in English though.
 Students in the last year of middle school take preparatory English Language classes.
 In high school, an English program is integrated for 3 years.
 The English classes are taught by native English speakers and Turkish English teachers.
 Saturday classes are offered from September to June and include math, science, and English.
 The schools also offer an extra academic program to prepare students for university entrance examinations as well as UCLES and international EFL and young learners examinations.
 Each year, at least 110 students take these exams.

-Extracurricular

-"There is a wide variety of club activities, along with a varied sports program.
-The Student Council at Özel Çağ High School plans some of the social activities.
-The school aims to develop skills and moral values, so theatrical shows performed by students in Turkish and English at the end of each year and there are performances throughout the year.
-Theatrical shows performed by students in grades 6-9 are prepared in three languages.
-Students enjoy piano and violin recitals, conferences, full-day excursions, poetry days, literature days, debates, knowledge competitions and outings and summer visits to England.
-They are also involved with service projects with local villages, an almshouse and an orphanage.
-Folk-dancing and modern dancing lessons are also offered to students.
-Academic, personal and social development are all the basic aims of the Özel Çağ High School's educational program.
-Parents are strongly encouraged to be involved with their children's education."